-How Chandler Defense Attorneys Can Assist with Theft Charges?
+How Gilbert Defense Attorneys Can Assist with Theft Charges?

 We believe all of our clients, as well as potential clients, should be informed.
 You should understand the scope of your charges.
 Before we can evaluate the case, we will discuss not only the “Cliff’s Notes” of your case but the relevant specific details including:

 - The events leading up to your arrest